electric-eloquence/fepper-wordpress/README.md

 * Start editing files in `patternlab-node/source`.
 Changes should automatically appear in the browser.
   * If changes do not appear immediately, it may be necessary to install a [LiveReload browser extension](http://livereload.com/extensions/).
 * To halt Fepper, go to the command line where Fepper is running and press Ctrl+c.
+* To install the included WordPress instance, restore the MySQL dump `fepper-wordpress-mysqldump.sql`.
+* Update the `DB_` settings in `backend/wordpress/wp-config.php` to reflect your own database settings.

 ### <a id="update"></a>Update
 The easiest way to update Fepper is with Git.
 This generally means forking an